 I was born in Tonga 1970, came to Australia in 1977.
 I enjoy playing the guitar and watching Rugby Union, particuarly Australia vs. NZ.

-Current placement: Minister of the Word - Kingaroy Uniting Church (interim)
+Current placement: Minister of the Word - Mooloolaba Uniting Church, Sunshine Coast Qld.

 Member of the 19th World Methodist Conference 2006, South Korea.